Win32k Attack Surface Deep-Dive

 Object Lifetime Errors

-Simpler than callback reentrancy -- the kernel frees an object too early or fails to increment a reference count before storing a pointer.
+The simplest variant.
+The kernel frees an object too early or fails to increment a reference count before storing a pointer.
 CVE-2025-24044, CVE-2025-49733, and CVE-2026-20822 follow this pattern.
+These are less architecturally interesting than callback reentrancy bugs but equally exploitable.

-Win32k exploitation changed as Microsoft added mitigations:
+Win32k exploitation has changed as Microsoft added mitigations, and the evolution illustrates how attackers adapt.

 Mitigations

-Microsoft has shipped several mitigations targeting win32k:
+Microsoft has shipped several mitigations targeting Win32k:

-- win32kbase / win32kfull split -- Separating base functionality from full GDI reduces the attack surface for processes that don't need full graphical capability.
+win32kbase / win32kfull split.
+Separating base functionality from full GDI reduces the attack surface for processes that don't need full graphical capability.

 AutoPiff Detection

-AutoPiff monitors win32k patches for these change patterns:
+AutoPiff monitors Win32k patches for these change patterns:

 added_lock_around_callback-- New locking around user-mode callback callsitesadded_type_check-- Object type validation before cast, indicating type confusion fixmodified_object_free-- Changes to object destruction sequence, indicating lifetime fixadded_ref_count-- Reference count additions around object access